yukunchen113/DCGAN/README.md

 	- functions to simplify model.py (these are not in model.py to keep it short)
 - train.py:
 	- trains data while saving sample images on a predefined epoch

-### Improvements:
+### Problems throughout the experiment:
-- on MNIST (and a little on cifar), Generator doesn't converge while discriminator converges completely to an accuracy of 99%
+- Generator doesn't converge while discriminator converges completely to an accuracy of 99%
-	- can be solved by crippling the discriminator
+	- can be solved by crippling the discriminator, Possible fixes:
+		- adding noise to labels
+		- training generator more often
-	-SOLVED: added noise to outputs of discriminator
+		- add hidden layer noise to discriminator with dropout
+		- minimize loss difference between discriminator and generator to train generator

 ### References:
 @article{DBLP:journals/corr/RadfordMC15,